The term, agnosticism, has a long history and many folks are unaware of how it originated or how it was applied.

 The problem with this is it does not follow the rules of logic.
 It also doesn’t make sense used how the word is supposed to be defined.
 If being agnostic is essentially not knowing what you believe, being an agnostic atheist translates to I don’t know if I hold the belief does not exist or not.
 I know that is not what people mean by it but there you go.

-Huxley’s original coining was a normative epistemic principle, similar to evidentialism, where that one should not believe ANYTHING that can not be learned by experiment, observed, validated, or given sufficient reason to determine true or false.
+Huxley’s original coining was a normative epistemic principle, similar to evidentialism (but weaker), where that one should not believe ANYTHING that can not be learned by experiment, observed, validated, or given sufficient reason to determine true or false.
+It was a response to both the theists and atheists of the time that acted like arrogant ‘gnostics’ so he wanted a way to identify himself away from the rest of them.

 Do you think Liverpool will with the cup? – I’m agnostic about that.
 Why?
 I don’t follow football.
 I don’t have enough knowledge to make any sort of judgment and don’t care enough to look at the points.
 I completely lack belief in the fact that they will or won’t win the cup.
 Now I could research this and get some answers which would provide me a grounding for a belief.